Answered By: Reegan B. Last Updated: Sep 12, 2017 Views: 1645

 The answer to this question is "it depends".

-The library has purchased access to PressReader on behalf of our library customers.
-Anyone visiting our library branches in person is welcome to use PressReader for free on our library computers without logging in or creating an account.
+The library has purchased access to PressReader for our library customers.
+Anyone visiting our library branches in person is welcome to use PressReader for free on our library computers without logging in or creating a PressReader account.

-If you want to connect to PressReader outside of the library, you will be asked for your library barcode and PIN to show PressReader that you are a current library customer.
+If you want to connect to PressReader outside of the library, you will need an active library barcode and PIN.
+This information shows PressReader that you are a current library customer.
 We call this logging in with your Library Account.

-A PressReader Account is different from your Library Account.
-Logging in to your PressReader account is a second step that comes after logging in with your Library Account.
-The PressReader Account is an online account unique to PressReader that lets you create a personalized PressReader experience.*
+A PressReader Account differs from your library account in that it is an online account that lets you create a personalized PressReader experience.* Logging in to your PressReader account is a second step that comes after logging in with your Library Account.

 Steps to create a free PressReader account are available in the FAQ "How do I create a PressReader account?".